Zeugma4242/home-assistant.io/source/_integrations/go2rtc.markdown

 {% endwarning %}

-More information about the go2rtc project can be found on GitHub: https://github.com/AlexxIT/go2rtc/
+More information about the go2rtc project can be found on its [GitHub page](https://github.com/AlexxIT/go2rtc/)

 ### Examples